ontola/home/_posts/2018-07-12-api-design.md

 * **5xx: server error** - we’re doing something wrong

 ## Add context to your JSON
 Assuming you use JSON as a serialization format, you can use [@context](https://json-ld.org/spec/FCGS/json-ld/20180607/#the-context).
 The @context object is a nifty little idea to make your API more self-descriptive.
-An @context object describes what the various keys in your JSON actually represent.
+It describes what the various keys in your JSON actually represent.
 It provides links to where the definition can be found.

 Make sure all your IDs are actually links, and your context is included.
 Now all your JSON has become JSON-LD, which is [linked data](https://ontola.io/what-is-linked-data).
-That means that your JSON data is now convertible to RDF (Turtle, N3, N-triples, etc.), which means it becomes far more reusable.
+That means that your JSON data is now convertible to other RDF formats (Turtle, N3, N-triples, etc.), which means it becomes far more reusable.

 Keep in mind that the links that you use should preferably resolve to some document that explains what your concept represents.
 A good starting point to find relevant concepts is [schema.org](https://schema.org).

 ## Offer various serialization options
 Be as flexible as possible in your serialization options.
 For many MVC frameworks, the amount of effort required to add new serializers is not that bad.
 For example, we wrote [a library for Ruby on Rails](https://github.com/argu-co/rdf-serializers) to serialize to JSON-LD, RDF/XML, N3, N-triples and Turtle.
 Use the aforementioned HTTP accept header to handle content negotiation.

 ## Standardize index pages and pagination
-You’re probably going to need index pages that use pagination.
+You’re probably going to need index pages with pagination.
 How to deal with that?
 Pagination is not a trivial problem, but luckily for you, you’re not the first to encounter it.
-Don’t try to reinvent the wheel and use something that already exists, such as [W3C activity stream collections](https://www.w3.org/TR/activitystreams-core/#collections) or [Hydra collections](http://www.hydra-cg.com/spec/latest/core/#collections).
+Don’t try to reinvent the wheel; use something that already exists, such as [W3C activity stream collections](https://www.w3.org/TR/activitystreams-core/#collections) or [Hydra collections](http://www.hydra-cg.com/spec/latest/core/#collections).

 ## Don’t require an API key
 Your default API (the HTML one) doesn’t need one, so your JSON API [shouldn’t need one](https://ruben.verborgh.org/blog/2013/11/29/the-lie-of-the-api/#api-keys-are-a-lie) as well.
 Use rate limiting to make sure your servers don’t fry.
 You can still use API keys or authentication to give access to special parts of your API, of course.